 Add the Philly Cheesesteak to the list of sandwiches that can be made earlier (or ahead) and reheated for the tailgate.
-Simply cover it in one layer of wax paper and then one layer of aluminum foil and you’ll get the same effect as waiting for an hour in front of Pat’s.
-These sandwiches are best served on soft hoagie rolls with thinly sliced grilled steak, grilled and chopped onions & mushrooms and a combo of Cheese Whiz & thinly sliced provolone.
+Simply cover it in one layer of wax paper and then one layer of aluminum foil, and you’ll get the same effect as waiting for an hour in front of Pat’s.
+These sandwiches are best served on soft hoagie rolls with thinly sliced grilled steak, grilled, and chopped onions and mushrooms, and a combo of Cheese Whiz and thinly sliced provolone.
 (Hold the Cheese Whiz if you’re not into processed cheese).
 Don’t forget the pickled hot cherry peppers for an extra kick and a nod to the king. #ginosforever

 Need a recipe for a good cheesesteak?
 We got you.

 Cooking and serving a brunch burger successfully is all about one thing: the nonstick pan.
 Why?
 Because with all you’ve got going on, a nonstick pan is the only way to execute this sandwich without wanting to cry.
 We love this burger any time of day, but there really is no better burger to have in the morning, nor a better companion for a beer cocktail such as a Michelada, than a large grilled beef burger with a healthy scoop of guacamole on top on it, which is then topped with a fried egg.
 Pass the Sriracha and we can get to the good part.

 There’s many ways to make this burger and make it well.
 We like this recipe.